-1. Help Students with Coping Behaviors to Support and Maintain their Attendance and Classroom Learning:

-Following a loss, addressing the event with students directly may decrease the negative impact on school attendance and learning.
+- 1. Help Students with Coping Behaviors to Support and Maintain their Attendance and Classroom Learning: Following a loss, addressing the event with students directly may decrease the negative impact on school attendance and learning.
 This can be done individually and in group settings.
 Students may express many different emotions and feelings.
-The goal is to allow this expression in a safe and non-judgmental environment.

-2. Help Students Deal with Difficult Feelings:

-Students may also have feelings of regret, particularly if they believe they had mistreated the individual in the past.
+The goal is to allow this expression in a safe and nonjudgmental environment. - 2.
+Help Students Deal with Difficult Feelings: Students may also have feelings of regret, particularly if they believe they had mistreated the individual in the past.
 Adolescents may be particularly vulnerable as a group with an increased risk of feeling depressed or anxious and engaging in self-blame or guilt related to the loss.
-If the death was a suicide (see Special Circumstances below), these feelings may be heightened.

-3. Help Younger Students:

-Younger students may have more difficulty understanding death and are more likely to have literal misinterpretations in response to explanations (e.g., if told the deceased is in everlasting sleep, they may become fearful at bedtime).
-All students (and staff) are likely to experience some guilt feelings after a death, even if there is no logical reason.
+If the death was a suicide (see Special Circumstances below), these feelings may be heightened. - 3.
+Help Younger Students: Younger students may have more difficulty understanding death and are more likely to have literal misinterpretations in response to explanations (e.g., if told the deceased is in everlasting sleep, they may become fearful at bedtime).
+All students (and staff) are likely to experience some guilt feelings after a death, even if there is no logical reason. - 4.
+Establish Crisis Counseling or Grief Counseling Support Rooms and Protocols: - " Establish procedures for leaving class (e.g., Will a pass be required?
+Should a student who is very distressed be escorted to the support room?) and for returning to class before the end of the period.
+If a student remains in the support room at the end of the period, be sure notice is provided to the classroom teacher for that period as well as the next one.
+Such actions ensure that the school has accurate knowledge about student whereabouts.

-CRISIS AND GRIEF COUNSELING AND OTHER SUPPORT SERVICES AT SCHOOL (Cont'd)

-4. Establish Crisis Counseling or Grief Counseling Support Rooms and Protocols: